 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the (1) execution of the redomestication transaction, (2)
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's income tax expense process, including controls over the Company's determination of Subpart F income and GILTI.
+We involved tax professionals with specialized skills and knowledge who assisted in: